dyadav4/Cryptocurrency-prediction-/README.md

 [5]Stock Price Prediction Using Regression Analysis Dr. P. K. Sahoo, Mr.Krishna charlapally

-[6]Random Forests by the founders ; Leo Breiman and Adele Cutler rstudio-pubs website describing about the Random Forest.
+[6]Random Forests by the founders ; Leo Breiman and Adele Cutler rstudio-pubs website describing about the Random Forest.</p>

 [7]Article published at the Tutor website for R tutorial.
 [8]Article published at the Institute for Digital Research and Education website.